 Fernie Trails are open and in excellent condition!
 The higher than average snowpack has melted quickly with favourable weather this May.
 Only the high alpine trails remain covered in snow, all others are in near perfect riding and hiking condition.

-The Morrissey snow pack chart best communicates Fernie’s recent precipitation:
+The Morrissey snow pack chart best communicates Fernie’s rapid snow decline:

-In the lower valley some very fun trails opened for mountain biking, hiking and running.
-Swine Flu and Far Side on the Mount Proctor area are open and dry.
-Dem Bones is open in Fernie Mountain Park.
-In Ridgemont; Sidewinder, Eric’s, Vortex, Queen V, Kitty Up and others are open.
-In the Castle Mountain area; the Montane Trails, Hyper-Vent, Roots, Resurrection and Up Rooted are open.
+In the valley all the fun trails are open for mountain biking, hiking and running.
+Swine Flu and Far Side on the Mount Proctor area are open and dry, al the Fernie Mountain Park trails are open and in Ridgemont the trails are flowing very well.
+In the Castle Mountain area; the Montane Trails, Hyper-Vent, Roots, Resurrection, Southern Comfort and Up Rooted are open.

-The organizers of the Fernie Lucky 7’s are pleased to see the snow retreat so quickly.
-Scott Gilmet, Fernie TransRockies Society organized commented, “Fortunately our route is on lower trails and they are already drying out.”
+The organizers of the Fernie Lucky 7’s are pleased to see the trails dry so early for their June 24th event.
+Scott Gilmet, Fernie TransRockies Society organized commented, “Our route is fun and in great shape–get out and ride it!”

 The Fernie Lucky 7’s is a cross-country relay mountain bike event that caters to riders of all abilities looking for a fun experience.
 Competitive endurance and XC racers will be challenged in the 7-hour solo and team category events.
 Families, youth and company teams will love the two and three person relay team options and easy course.
 Registration remains open, read more here.

-Enjoy the trails and please be respectful of softer muddy areas.
-Spring is finally here!
+Enjoy the trails and please be respectful of all users.
+Spring is here!